AitoDotAI/aito-python-tools/docs/source/cli.rst

 convert command
 ---------------

-The ``convert`` command helps you to convert the input data into JSON_ or NDJSON_ for upload or covert the data according to a table schema.
+The ``convert`` command helps you to convert the input data into JSON_ or NDJSON_ for upload or convert the data according to a table schema.

 Aito takes JSON array of objects for `Inserting multiple